 In a modular system, the components of r-self are distributed among different functional spaces.
-It is indeed likely that actions, even in minimal (first order) consciousness, may arise from any of these components, and only in cases of conflict requiring wider scope of relations, comparisons, analysis, planning, thoughts, etc., that the higher level self referential rself acts like a controller.
-If the r-self is the sole agency in control of the system for action, then only those r-objects that relate to the unified r-self may constitute parts of reportable or actionable conscious event.
+It is indeed likely that actions, even in minimal (first-order) consciousness, may arise from any of these components, and only in cases requiring a wider scope of relations, comparisons, analysis, planning, thoughts, etc., does the higher-level self-referential r-self act like a controller.
+If the r-self is the sole agency in control of the system for action, then only those r-objects that relate to the unified r-self may constitute parts of a reportable or actionable conscious event.
 When a conscious system refers to itself in a physical expression (verbal or otherwise), only the r-self in control of the physical system can do that.
-It may be noted that the active state of a neuron intrinsically may correlate with extended information rather than just the relation of self with the objects as per the law, but that do not form parts of conscious experience.
-The conjunction of a population restricts the information to the semantic value of relation the r-self has with r-objects, which map to a population in another module for action.
-Therefore, in order for the semantics of specific relation to bear a definite causal influence from the perspective of r-self, a single neuron can rarely be the cause of an action.
+It may be noted that the active state of a neuron intrinsically may correlate with extended information as per the law rather than just the relation of self with the objects, but they do not form parts of conscious experience.
+The conjunction of a population restricts the information to the semantic value of the relation the r-self has with r-objects, which map to a population in another module for action.
+Therefore, in order for the semantics of a specific relation of r-self to have a definite causal influence, a single neuron can rarely be the cause of an action.

-In fact, a system may even construct representations of other agents, their functional relation with objects, their goals, their actions, and outcomes, which may or may not relate to r-self in a given moment to form a part of a conscious event.
-Objective functions of r-self may also form association with other agents (recall mirror neurons $\frac{[62][63]}{10}$ ), but such r-agents are rarely mapped (with probable exceptions such as hypnosis) to bear r-controller element of the unified system.
-Thus, functionally represented semantics of a 'unified system as an observer and controller of body, action, and thoughts' serves as an all encompassing conscious agency in all references to the self.
+In fact, a system may even construct representations of other agents, their functional relation with objects, their goals, their actions, and outcomes, which may or may not relate to r-self at a given moment to form a part of a conscious event.
+Objective functions of r-self may also form associations with other agents (recall mirror neurons[62][63]), but such r-agents are rarely mapped (with probable exceptions such as hypnosis) to bear the r-controller element of the unified system.
+Thus, functionally represented semantics of a 'unified system as an observer and controller of body, action, and thoughts' serve as an all-encompassing conscious agency in all references to the self.